gwaldron/osgearth/docs/source/faq.rst

     If you do have elevation data, osgEarth will use the tile size of the first elevation layer to decide on the overall tile size for the terrain.

-    You can cotnrol this in a couple ways.
+    You can control this in a couple ways.
 If you have elevation data, you can set the ``tile_size`` property on the elevation layer.
 For example::

         <elevation name="srtm" driver="gdal">